Access to Employment

 Bowling Green State University is dedicated to providing quality academic programs in a learning environment that promotes academic and personal excellence in students, as well as appreciation of intellectual, ethical and aesthetic values.
 Wisdom, sound judgment, tolerance and respect for other persons, cultures, and ideas are the hallmarks of an educated person and the characteristics that the University hopes to develop in its students.

 The information contained below is intended to provide a beginning and frame of reference for communicating the University’s vision into a common understanding regarding access for persons with disabilities at the University.
 Institutional mission, legal mandates, and a commitment to diversity provide the basis for our efforts in this regard.
 This document is representative of the University’s commitment to equal access, guides the development of policies and procedures, and is currently divided into two sections.
 The first addresses the institution’s instructional mission, while the second focuses on employment.
-Comments should be directed to the ADA Compliance Manager’s Office at firstname.lastname@example.org.
+Comments should be directed to the ADA/Section 504 Compliance Officer at email@example.com.

 Access in the Workplace

 The information below is intended to provide a beginning point for translating the University’s policy of nondiscrimination on the basis of disability into a common understanding of access for individuals with disabilities.
 Institutional mission, legal mandates, and a commitment to diversity provide the foundation for this document.
 It is representative of the University’s commitment to equal access and guides the development of policies and procedures.
-Questions and/or comments should be directed to the ADA Compliance Manager’s office at email@example.com.
+Questions and/or comments should be directed to the ADA/Section 504 Compliance Officer at firstname.lastname@example.org.

 Rights and Responsibilities of Individuals with Disabilities